Thoughts In Progress: 3

 Makes sense, right?
 Why then is this thought still in progress in my mind?
 Well, this must be true for GCC/ Iran/ Russian crude oil, etc. But isn’t this true for Indian software as well?
 A lot of Indian IT is still about arbitrage advantage.
 If the raw materials (human resources, real estate, etc. in case of IT) are valued at international prices, what kind of value do the Indian IT companies generate?
 Is it good enough?
 But on the other hand, what’s wrong with having comparatively cheap resources?
 Crude oil is a natural resource there and what is wrong if those countries take advantage of that?
 If we evaluate everything at world prices what differentiators would be there?
 Now, if we are talking about efficiencies, quality, systems, world competition, value added, etc. we can say that maybe Indian IT companies could do better.
 (Was that too politically correct?)
 But if you have crude oil or IT people cheaply available, why should you evaluate everything at international market prices?
 Every person, country will want to take advantage of the cheap resources they have and maybe trade the arbitrage advantage for say fresh water, food (in case of middle east), foreign currency, crude oil, GPUs (in case of India), rare minerals (in case of the USA).

 Well, the idea makes sense in the context in which MSA mentioned it.
 Indian companies were protected before opening Indian markets in 1991 and they had unfair advantage and had become complacent.
 They were not competitive and would have faced difficulty in open market.
 But on the other hand no market is really free market.
 Open/ Free market sounds good.
 But a lot of countries are pro business rather than pro market.
 They do favors for certain players.
 And sometimes correctly so.
-If US government had not funded the banks with stimulus package after the subprime crisis the banks would have been wiped out and some other banks would have entered the market; but the people would have suffered (if my understanding is correct).
+If US government had not funded the banks with stimulus package after the subprime crisis the banks would have been wiped out and a pro-market approach would have been to let them die and let other players enter the market; but then the people would have suffered (if my understanding is correct).
 All countries do that- pro business vs pro market.
-USA may favor Shell, fund Stanford University, and every country will favor cronies- their own Andani families.
+USA may favor Shell, fund Stanford University, and every country (people in power) will favor cronies- their own Andani families to set up Golf resorts, oil companies, etc. And this favoritism is likely to remain till some vested interests, us-vs-them feeling are there.
 So with these realities why not count on cheap resources, why factor in international prices of those resources?

 I agree with the principle.
 But not yet convinced of the need.
 And yet my thoughts are not exactly out-of-line with MSA’s.
-I am just not fully sure of reasons and maybe should read more economics, project management books.
+Because I don’t think that it is a conventionally accepted wisdom to evaluate at world prices.
+In fact widely accepted practice seems to be to take advantage of the resources you have- offshore some work, etc. And I think when you estimate at world prices it’s to judge the merit all things being equal.
+But as long as all things are not equal I am not fully sure of reasons why we should.
+Maybe I should read more economics, project management books.